Hasuzawa/aws-projects/aws/04-cloud-watch-cloud-trail/README.md

 ## Note

 AWS Lambda is billed for duration, memory usage and time invoked.
+Thus they should be used for short routine with predictable execution time.

+If Terraform takes long time to delete a resource (e.g. vpc, subnet), most likely there are some resources attached to it that is not managed by Terraform.
+- instance
+- security group
+- vpc endpoint